Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Conclusions

+In this paper, we bridged the gap between identification and estimation theory for the causal effect of a single treatment on a single outcome in hidden variable causal models associated with directed acyclic graphs (DAGs).
+We provided a simple graphical criterion, primal fixability, which when satisfied allows for the derivation of two novel IPW estimators -- primal and dual IPW.
+We further derived the nonparametric influence function under primal fixability of the treatment that yields the augmented primal IPW estimator and showed that it is doubly robust in the models used in primal and dual IPW estimators.
+We showed that in a strict subclass of primal fixability, when treatment is ordinary fixable, we can always find a valid adjustment set that permits the use of an influence function based estimator of augmented inverse probability weighted estimator to settings with hidden variables.
 We considered restrictions on the tangent space implied by the latent projection acyclic directed mixed graph (ADMG) of the hidden variable causal model.
-We provided an algorithm that is sound and complete for the purposes of checking the nonparametric saturation status of a hidden variable causal model as long these hidden variables are unrestricted.
+We provided an algorithm (Algorithm~\ref{alg:nps}), that is sound and complete for the purposes of checking the nonparametric saturation status of a hidden variable causal model as long as these hidden variables are unrestricted.
 Further, through the use of mb-shielded ADMGs, we provided a graphical criterion that defines a class of hidden variable causal models whose score restrictions resemble those of a DAG with no hidden variables.
-For the class of causal models that can be expressed as an mb-shielded ADMG, we then derived the form of the efficient influence function under a-fixability and p-fixability, that takes advantage of the Markov restrictions implied on the observed data.
-These results are completely generic and may be used to derive the efficient version of \emph{any} nonparametric influence function in the model with these restrictions.
+For the class of causal models that can be expressed as an mb-shielded ADMG, we then derived the form of the efficient influence function under primal fixability, that takes advantage of the Markov restrictions implied on the observed data.
+Finally, we developed a weighting estimation strategy for \emph{any} identifiable causal effect involving a single treatment and a single outcome.
+We call these estimators \emph{nested IPW} which only rely on the conditional densities involving variables in the district of the treatment.

-Next, we defined the primal and dual fixing operators that operationalize primal and dual IPW so that they can be recursively applied to simplify problems where the treatment is not directly p-fixable.
-This resulted in estimators that resemble influence function based estimators that are sequentially reweighted and partially doubly robust in the final nuisance models used after reweighting.

-Finally, we developed a semiparametric estimator for \emph{any} identifiable causal effect involving a single treatment and a single outcome.
-This \emph{nested AIPW estimator} takes the form of a reweighted AIPW estimator with a set of weights given by terms in a modified nested Markov factorization, and enjoys a partial double robustness property, provided the models for the set of weights are correctly specified.

 A natural extension of the present work is deriving influence function based estimators for any identifiable causal effect (including those that involve multiple treatment variables), and finding their most efficient versions by projecting onto the tangent space defined by equality restrictions, such as conditional independences and Verma constraints, implied by the causal model.